flexkube/libflexkube/README.md

 No Public DNS or any other public discovery service is required for getting cluster up and running either.

-On executig host, the user-writable `/tmp` directory is required.
-This is where the forwarded UNIX sockets are stored.
-In the future this requirement might be removed, if we implement using virtual sockets.

 ## User tools

 ### CLI binaries